ragavendrapec/seeder_server/readme.md

 ### Build

 In a fresh Ubuntu environment run the below script only once to install the necessary dependencies.
-Admin persmissions would be required to install
+Admin persmissions would be required to install.

     $ cd build
     $ ./build_dependencies.sh

-For building the source kindly issue the following command
+For building the source kindly issue the following command.

     $ cd build
     $ ./build.sh